sicamois/amplify-form/README.md

 In this example, the *entity* is named *Item*.
 Thus, the prop you need to pass is `entity='Item'`.

-The JSON representation of the GraphQL schema is by defualt on a `graphql` folder either located on the project root or in the `src` folder.
+The JSON representation of the GraphQL schema is by default located in the `graphql` folder (itself located on the project root or in the `src` folder.
 Look for the `schema.json` file if you have any trouble.

 In order to generate the JSON representation of the GraphQL schema, you need to run Amplify codegen on the API at least once.